iamkirankumaryadav/Python/Data Types.md

 type({1}) : set
 ```

+### Collections are used to store multiple items in single variable.

 ### `Ordered`
 - Order of the items remains same as passed at the time of defining collection (List, Tuple)